Girlfriend: Dallas shooting suspect feared Asian Americans

-DALLAS (AP) — The girlfriend of a man arrested in Dallas Tuesday in a shooting that wounded three women in a Koreatown hair salon told police he had been admitted to health facilities because he was having delusions about Asian Americans, according to an arrest warrant affidavit.
+DALLAS (AP) — The girlfriend of a man arrested Tuesday in a shooting that wounded three women of Asian descent in a hair salon in Dallas’ Koreatown told police that he has delusions that Asian Americans are trying to harm him, an arrest warrant affidavit states.

-Jeremy Theron Smith, 37, faces three charges of aggravated assault with a deadly weapon, according to jail records.
+Jeremy Smith faces three charges of aggravated assault with a deadly weapon, police said.
+Smith is being held on $300,000 bond, according to jail records that do not list an attorney for him.
+In public records, his age is listed as both 36 and 37.

-“This arrest is a result of the hard work, sacrifice, community support, to bring a suspect to justice, and to ultimately bring peace to this community, who rightfully so, have been nervous, frustrated and angry since this crime has occurred,” Dallas police Chief Eddie Garcia said at a news conference Tuesday afternoon.
+When asked if he considered the shooting an issue of racism, mental health or both, Dallas police Chief Eddie Garcia said it’s too early to tell.

-Police Sr. Cpl.
-Soo Nam also addressed the reporters, delivering a statement on the arrest in Korean.
-Garcia said the department has 10 officers who speak Korean.
+“Right now, it’s an issue of hate.
+It’s a hate crime.
+However that manifests itself, I’m not here to say that.
+I can tell you that I know our community sees it as a hate crime.
+I see it as a hate crime and so do our men and women,” Garcia said at a news conference Tuesday afternoon.

 People are also reading…